Argyle diamond mine: Annual Diamond Tender

-Each year since 1984, a small collection of the best pink diamonds was offered in an exclusive, invitation-only, sale known as the Argyle Pink Diamond Tender.
+Each year from 1984 to 2021, a small collection of the best pink diamonds was offered in an exclusive, invitation-only, sale known as the Argyle Pink Diamond Tender.
 For every 1 e6carat of rough pink diamonds produced by the mine, only 1 carat polished was offered for sale at the tender.
 In March 2009, Argyle announced their first tender of rare blue diamonds.
 The "Once in a Blue Moon" collection was sourced over several years, and comprised a range of precious blue and violet diamonds, which weighed in total 287 carat.

-In 2016, the annual Argyle Diamond Tender became the highest-selling tender in its 20-year history, according to the Diamond Investment & Intelligence Center.

-In conjunction with the mine's closure, the 2020 Argyle Tender set further records, as it was the second last such sale.

-Following the closure, the final Argyle Diamond Tender in 2021 delivered more record breaking results.
+In 2016, the tender became the highest-selling tender in its 20-year history, according to the Diamond Investment & Intelligence Center.
+In conjunction with the mine's closure, the 2020 tender set further records, as it was the second last such sale.
+Following the closure, the final tender in 2021 delivered more record breaking results.